-Section 6(d)(2) of appendix A specifies that the length of the public comment period for pre-NOPR rulemaking documents will vary depending upon the circumstances of the particular rulemaking, but will not be less than 75 calendar days.
+Further, section 6(d)(2) of appendix A specifies that the length of the public comment period for pre-NOPR rulemaking documents will vary depending upon the circumstances of the particular rulemaking, but will not be less than 75 calendar days.
 For this preliminary analysis, DOE has opted to instead provide a 60-day comment period.

-As stated, DOE requested comment in the June 2020 RFI on the analysis conducted in support of the January 2016 Final Rule and provided stakeholders a 60-day comment period.
-For this preliminary analysis, DOE has relied on many of the same analytical assumptions and approaches as used in the previous rulemaking and has determined that a 60-day comment period in conjunction with the prior 60day comment period provides sufficient time for interested parties to review the preliminary analysis and develop comments.
+As stated, DOE requested comment in the June 2021 RFI on the analysis conducted in support of the June 2016 Final Rule and provided stakeholders a 30-day comment period.
+DOE, however, did not receive comments suggesting a need to substantively change the analytical approach previously taken.
+Given that the analysis will largely remain the same, and in light of the 30-day comment period DOE has already provided with its June 2021 RFI, DOE has determined that a 60-day comment period is sufficient to enable interested parties to review the tentative methodologies and accompanying analysis to develop meaningful comments in response to the dehumidifier preliminary analysis.